simonsobs/hippo/docs/user/python.md

 we don't want to download a copy of what we just uploaded.
 By default, `realize_sources=True`, and when we `pull_product`, we also ensure that all of its data files are cached.
-That would allow us to do `remote["coadd"].path` and have this automatically resolve to a local path for a valid copy of the file!
+That would allow us to do `remote["map"].path` and have this automatically resolve to a local path for a valid copy of the file!